github/docs/content/copilot/github-copilot-enterprise/copilot-chat-in-github/about-github-copilot-chat-in-githubcom.md

 ### Stay up to date

-{% data variables.product.prodname_copilot_chat_short %} is a new technology and is likely to evolve over time For {% data variables.product.prodname_copilot_chat_dotcom %} you will always have access to the latest product experience.
+{% data variables.product.prodname_copilot_chat_short %} is a new technology and is likely to evolve over time.
+For {% data variables.product.prodname_copilot_chat_dotcom %} you will always have access to the latest product experience.
 You should stay up to date with any new security risks or best practices that may emerge.

 ## Limitations of {% data variables.product.prodname_copilot_chat %}